Nixa Public High School: Overview

 Nixa High School has Football, Marching Band, Softball, Volleyball, Basketball, Wrestling, Baseball, Track and Field, Golf, Swimming, Bowling, Cross Country, Soccer, Tennis, and Bass Fishing.

 Football

 The Nixa football team consists of three teams: Freshman, JV, and Varsity.
 In 2014, Nixa went to the Class 5 Football State Championship, but fell short by 3 points in a 25–22 loss to Battle High School.
 In early 2020, longtime coach Richard Rehagen retired as Nixa's football coach.
-Nixa hired John Perry; a coach from Mississippi who won state in 2016, as the new coach for the football team, where they were the state runner up in 2024, falling to DeSmet Jesuit 35–20.
+Nixa then hired John Perry as their new head coach.
+Perry previously coached in Pearl, Mississippi, and led his team to that state's 6A championship in 2017.

+Nixa was the Missouri Class 6 state runner-up in 2024, falling to DeSmet Jesuit 35–20.
+In 2025, they were again the runner-up in the Class 6 state championship to Lee's Summit by a score of 41-37.